joeavanzato/RetrievIR/README.md

 * Running Processes
 * USN Journal

-### What is parsed in the default configuration files?
+### What is parsed in the default configuration files for ParseIR?
 * Amcache
 * AppCompatCache
 * JumpLists